 Some of us invest one hour per week into the project, others more than a day, but all contributions are important and valuable.
 As a consequence, however, one of our major challenges is to sidestep potential problems created by those hierarchies of knowledge and goal-orientation in our, apart from that, egalitarian organization.

 Our organization is structured into more than 20 working groups.
 Those working groups take responsibility over planning and realizing the tasks of their respective areas.
-They are divided into three domains:
+They are divided into four domains:

 - Hardware (“Infrastructure”, Camping ground, provisions, etc.)